beardedio/terraria/README.md

 ### FAQ
 - Can I manage my own plugins for tshock?
 Yes, if you want manage you own plugins for tshock containers, you can add a volume mount to your docker command via `-v <path to plugins folder>:/tshock/ServerPlugins`.
 If you want to maintain any of the plugins that ship with tshock, you will need to copy them into the ServerPlugins folder.
 Mounting the plugins folder will override the plugins that ship with tshock.
+- I started the container but it keeps asking me to select a world, help?!
+You need to ether start the server with an existing world, in which case the server will start automaticly.
+Or you need to run the continer interactivly using the -it flag.
+This will allow you to create a new world.

 #### *Notes*
-* Please check the [TShock instructions](https://tshock.atlassian.net/wiki/display/TSHOCKPLUGINS/Configuration+File+Docs) for properly installing and configuring your terraria server.
+* Please check the [TShock instructions](https://tshock.readme.io/docs/getting-started) for properly installing and configuring your terraria server.
-* Any [additional command-line instructions](https://tshock.atlassian.net/wiki/display/TSHOCKPLUGINS/Command+Line+Parameters) can be added to the end of either method for launching a server.
+* Any [additional command-line instructions](https://tshock.readme.io/docs/command-line-parameters) can be added to the end of either method for launching a server.
 Docker maps the $HOME/terraria/world linux-host folder to the /tshock/world container-folder.
 * More information about running a server is available in the [wiki](https://terraria.gamepedia.com/Server).

 #### License